HackYourFutureBelgium/home/curriculum/debugging/README.md

 - 🥚 **Stepping Through**: You can pause a script in a step debugger (breakpoints and `debugger` statement), arrange the debugger, collapse extra panels, and step through a script written with Just Enough JS.
 At each point in execution you can make a prediction of the next line before executing, and can check your prediction using the _scopes_ panel.
 - 🥚 **Assertion Testing**: You are familiar with assertions and can use `console.assert` to guide your study of a program.
 - 🥚 **Linting**: You can find and fix linting errors in JavaScript programs.
-- 🥚 **Naming Variables**: You can analyze a program's variables according to the structured comment, and rename the variables.
-Your variable names will describe the variable's role in the program and contextualize the variable in the program's domain.
+- 🥚 **Naming Variables**: You can analyze a program's variables using a structured comment, and can rename the variables.
+You can give each variable two different names:
+  - **Generic**: A name that describes the variable's role in a general way.
 This includes deciding whether to use `let` or `const`.
+  - **Specific**: A name that fits the variable's role and contextualizes it in the program's domain.
 - 🥚 **Logging**: You are capable of tracing specific aspects of a program's execution using `console.log`.
 - 🥚 **Program Life Cycle**: You can explain the two phases of a program's life cycle.
 - 🥚 **Fixing Errors**: You can use the structured comment to describe an error in your program, and can make several educated guesses at how to fix the error.